Sharpen your skates, and check out some of Ontario’s best ice skating trails this winter.

 Address: Tom Thomson Park, South River

-23. Ramsey Lake Skating Path
+19. Ramsey Lake Skating Path

-Explore Sudbury’s glorious Ramsey Lake via the 1.5 km long skating path that runs from Science North and the Northern Water Sports Centre along the edge of Bell Park to the foot of Elizabeth Street.
+Explore Sudbury’s glorious Ramsey Lake via the 1.5 km long skating path from Science North and the Northern Water Sports Centre along the edge of Bell Park to the foot of Elizabeth Street.
 Heated changing facilities and washrooms are available at the Elizabeth Street and Science North entrances.

 Address: McNaughton Terrace to Science North, Ramsey Lake, Sudbury; Parking: 506 Elizabeth St and 100 Ramsey Lake Rd